What Is the Elder Justice Act?

 - Programs to provide training

-- Grants to State agencies to perform surveys of care and nursing facilities.
+- Grants to state agencies to perform surveys of care and nursing facilities.

 These efforts focus on education, research, leadership and guidance in establishing programs to stop elder abuse.
-Additionally, the Elder Justice Acts directs the U.S. Department of Justice (DOJ) towards actions to prevent elder abuse.
+Additionally, the Elder Justice Acts directs the U.S. Department of Justice (DOJ) toward actions to prevent elder abuse.

-Requirements of the Department Of Justice in the Elder Justice Act
+Requirements of the Department of Justice in the Elder Justice Act

 The prosecution of abusers has been a challenge.
-As part of the Elder Justice Act, the Department of Justice is tasked with dedicating resources, studying and evaluating existing laws, and providing grants to local and State agencies.
+As part of the Elder Justice Act, the Department of Justice is tasked with dedicating resources, studying and evaluating existing laws, and providing grants to local and state agencies.
 Their directives include:

 - Develop objectives, priorities, policies and long-term plans for elder justice programs

-- Conduct a study of State laws and practices relating to elder abuse, neglect, and exploitation
+- Conduct a study of state laws and practices relating to elder abuse, neglect and exploitation

 - Make available grants to develop training and support programs for law enforcement and other first responders, prosecutors, judges, court personnel and victim advocates